-Promoting regional economic development We will work with a range of partners of initiatives to promote economic development including the Wellington Regional Investment Plan, Māori Economic Development Strategy and Action Plan, Workforce Development Plan and delivery of the Wairarapa Action Plan.
-Regional Initiatives We are working with CentrePort and a range of other partners to investigate the best options for a new multi-user ferry terminal.
+We are working with CentrePort and a range of other partners to investigate the best options for a new multi-user ferry terminal.
 We aim to complete the Programme Business Case and agree with our partners on the next steps.
 We will also work with CentrePort as they finalise a Regeneration Plan for the port and with Wellington City Council on longer-term opportunities for redevelopment of land in and around the port area.

-Activities of Greater Wellington - Ngā Mahi a Te Pane Matua Taiao
+Ngā Mahi a Te Pane Matua Taiao Activities of Greater Wellington